koji-project/koji/docs/source/server_howto.rst

 * There should only be one instance of kojira running at any given time.
 * It is not recommended that kojira run on the builders, as builders only should require read-only access to ``/mnt/koji``.
-* Kojira may need to be restarted when new tags are added in order to detect those tags correctly.

 Authentication Configuration
 ----------------------------